Comox Valley Transit Exchanges

 • Existing trees will be assessed during the detailed design phase.

-Construction is planned to begin in Spring 2025 and be completed for all sites in Fall 2026.
+Construction is planned to begin in Summer 2025 and be completed for all sites in Fall 2026.

 During construction, the public can expect some traffic impacts and possible delays.
 Local access will be maintained.
 We thank the public for their patience during the construction period as we work to deliver these essential transit infrastructure upgrades.